Imaging Core Facilities

 Prepare samples for both light and electron microscopy.
 The facility is open to all faculty, graduate students and area businesses interested in enhancing their research using the techniques of transmission electron, scanning electron, laser confocal or epifluorescence microscopy.
 Trained users are given independent access to the instruments they require.
 MORE

 The Texas Tech Neuroimaging Institute (TTNI) is a multi-user neuroimaging facility that promotes cutting-edge interdisciplinary research.
 The TTNI provides researchers with brain and body imaging technologies including structural (MRI), functional magnetic resonance imaging (fMRI), magnetic resonance spectroscopy, diffusion tensor imaging and techniques, including multimodal data fusion of EEG, fMRI, and DTI data.
 MORE

 Specialize in producing a wide array of imaging services for a variety of needs including instructional use, research, student assignments or official business.
-An award winning core that provides photography, high quality research posters, graphic design and specialized transmission and scanning electron microscopic work.
-Contact the Department of Medical Education for contact information 806 743-3954.
+Provides photography, high quality research posters, and graphic design.
+Contact 806-743-1366.

 Cancer Center Cores

 TTUHSC Lubbock School of Medicine Cancer Center has several core laboratories available to non-cancer faculty.

 - Cell Culture Core

 Serves as the Cell Culture and Xenograft Repository for the Children’s Oncology Group and as the Texas Cancer Cell Repository